alexanderbehrens1978/compute-subnet/Installation Script/SN27 Installer Instructions.md

 ```
 The script will guide you through the installation process and set up the necessary components for running a Bittensor miner on SN27.

+If Networkerror erscheinen, please use an other mirror server

+export PIP_INDEX_URL=https://pypi.doubanio.com/simple

 Please note that this script is designed for Linux systems with the apt package manager.
 If you're using a different Linux distribution or package manager, you may need to modify the script accordingly.

 ## Disclaimer